University of Iowa College of Law

-Antitrust enforcement regimes rely on two types of penalties for deterrence: penalties against the violating firm and penalties against the agents of the violating firm.
-In this paper I examine the economics of punishing agents versus firms.
-My area of application is antitrust, but the argument applies generally to other fields in which the government has the choice between punishing the agent, the firm, or both.
-This analysis suggests that whenever the firm has an incentive, given existing penalties, to engage in some illegal act that may result in relatively modest punishment for its agents, it can almost always induce its agents to carry out the illegal act.
+Antitrust enforcement regimes rely on penalties against two groups of actors for deterrence: penalties against the violating firm and penalties against the violating firm's agents.
+Here, I examine the economics of punishing agents versus firms.
+My area of application is antitrust, but the argument applies generally to other fields in which the government has the choice of punishing the agent, the firm, or both.
+This analysis suggests that whenever the firm has an incentive, given existing penalties, to engage in some illegal act that may result in relatively modest punishment for its agents, the firm can almost always induce its agents to carry out the illegal act.
 It follows that almost any plausible effort to use penalties against agents to deter price fixing can be undone by the firm's own system of rewards for agents.
 For deterrence, penalties against the firm sufficient to eliminate the firm's incentive to fix prices are necessary.

 Available at: https://scholarship.law.bu.edu/faculty_scholarship/382

 Working paper available on SSRN